Skip to main content

 How much does a power catamaran charter cost in Greece?

 From the live fleet: EUR 14,000-17,500 per week base for the compact MY 44, EUR 21,000-28,000 for the Aquila 54, EUR 34,000-48,000 for Power 67s, and EUR 49,000-90,000 for the 70-80 ft flagships.
-Add 13% VAT (standard weekly crewed charter) and APA of 25-30%.
+Add VAT at the yacht's certified rate (typically 6.5% or 12%) and APA of 25-35% on power catamarans.

 Is a power catamaran cheaper to run than a motor yacht?